 Each of the supported antivirus engines will run their tests and then display the results right on the screen.

-While being very selective about where you get your free downloads from can greatly enhance your chances of downloading clean, virus-free software, checking the downloaded file(s) with your PC’s antivirus program can give you a warm, fuzzy feeling about the safety of the download.
+While being very selective about where you get your free downloads from (again, you can’t go wrong at OlderGeeks) can greatly enhance your chances of downloading clean, virus-free software, checking the downloaded file(s) with your PC’s antivirus program can give you a warm, fuzzy feeling about the safety of the download.

-And running them through VirusTotal can give you all the confidence you need.
+And then running them through VirusTotal can give you all the confidence you need.